equalitie/ouisync-app/util/README.md

 - Omitting the github token still creates the release packages but doesn't upload them to github.

-## MSIX Addtional assets
+## Windows Additional assets

-For bundling additional assets with the Ouisync MSIX, place the required files inside ./additional_assets
+For bundling additional assets with the Ouisync MSIX, or EXE, place the required files inside `./releases/bundled-assets-windows`

 ## Publishing the release